mossbanay/Psychology-3-4/Glossary.md

 ##### Also known as CNS

 The CNS is constructed from the brain and the spinal cord.
 It transmits messages to and from the peripheral nervous system via the spinal cord.

+### Central sulcus

+The prominent fold between the frontal and parietal lobe as well as the primary motor cortex from the primary somatosensory cortex.

 ### Cerebral cortex